microsoft/ignite-learning-paths/ops/ops40/README.md

 - The four sections of the tempalte [(paramaters, variabls, resources, and outputs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)

+### Deploy more complex template

 A more complex template named `azuredeploy.json` can also be found in the demos directory.
-We will deploy this template into the Tailwind Traders resource group.

-First, show the already created resources in the Azure portal.
-Take note that a storage account with the prefix `twtdemo` has not been created.
+First, show the already created Tailwind Traders resources in the Azure portal.

-Deploy the template with the following command.
-The resource group name must match the resource group in-which the template has already been deployed.
-Also, to prevent redeploying things, the `adminUserName` and `adminPassword` parameters should match.
+Deploy the template with the following command making sure that the resource group names match.

 ```
-az group deployment create --resource-group tailwind-production --template-file ops/ops40/demos/arm_template/azuredeploy.json --parameters sqlServerAdministratorLogin=sqladmin sqlServerAdministratorLoginPassword=Password2020!
+az group deployment create --resource-group tailwind-production --template-file ops/ops40/demos/arm_template/azuredeploy.json
 ```

 Open up the Azure portal and show that the deployment is occurring and that the only affected resource is the storage account being added.